Do Not Be Afraid of the Assyrian

 12. What does Jehovah show to be the right way to view things with regard to the Assyrian’s boasts?

-12 However, Sennacherib is forgetting something.
-Apostate Samaria deserved the punishment that it received.
+Samaria deserved the punishment that it received.
 Under King Hezekiah, however, Jerusalem has once again become a bastion of pure worship.
 Anyone wanting to touch Jerusalem will have Jehovah to reckon with!
 Indignantly, Isaiah asks: “Will the ax enhance itself over the one chopping with it, or the saw magnify itself over the one moving it back and forth, as though the staff moved back and forth the ones raising it on high, as though the rod raised on high the one who is not wood?”
-(Isaiah 10:15) The Assyrian Empire is a mere tool in Jehovah’s hand, much as an ax, a saw, a staff, or a rod might be used by a woodsman, a sawyer, or a shepherd.
-How dare the rod now magnify itself over the one who uses it!
+(13. Identify and tell what happens to (a) the “fat ones.” (b) ‘the weeds and thornbushes.’ (c) “the glory of his forest.”

 13 What will happen to the Assyrian?
 “The true Lord, Jehovah of armies, will keep sending upon his fat ones a wasting disease, and under his glory a burning will keep burning away like the burning of a fire.
 And Israel’s Light must become a fire, and his Holy One a flame; and it must blaze up and eat up his weeds and his thornbushes in one day.
 And the glory of his forest and of his orchard He will bring to an end, even from the soul clear to the flesh, and it must become like the melting away of one that is ailing.
 And the rest of the trees of his forest—they will become such a number that a mere boy will be able to write them down.”
 (Isaiah 10:16-19) Yes, Jehovah will whittle that Assyrian “rod” down to size!
 The “fat ones” of the Assyrian’s army, his stout soldiers, will be struck with “a wasting disease.”
 They will not look so strong!
 Like so many weeds and thornbushes, his ground troops will be burned by the Light of Israel, Jehovah God.
 And “the glory of his forest,” his military officers, will come to their end.
-After Jehovah finishes with the Assyrian, so few officers will remain that a mere boy will be able to number them on his fingers!See also Isaiah 10:33, 34.
+After Jehovah finishes with the Assyrian, so few officers will remain that a mere boy will be able to number them on his fingers!—See also Isaiah 10:33, 34.

 14. Describe the progress of the Assyrian on the soil of Judah by 732 B.C.E.